 Think about the height that you want to mount your sink at.
 It needs to be off the floor enough for the plumber to run the wastewater pipes, but this may not be the most comfortable height for you.
 Consider raising it up to about waist height.
 Now you can save your back by not having to crouch over.

 Once you install your tub, you’ll need to around it.
 When deciding where to , you could stick to the immediate area around the .
 This will define the space.
 You could also continue the tiling throughout the rest of the laundry or mudroom.
 This will help tie the room together and make your look cohesive in the space.

 5. Home Dog Wash Station Door Ideas

 An open shower design may look elegant and work great for your human-sized shower, but it may not be the most functional for your dog wash station.
-If you have a dog who loves to channel Houdini, then you need doors on your dog shower.
+If you have a dog that loves to channel Houdini, then you need doors on your dog shower.
 Even if you have a well-behaved dog, having doors on your shower can help keep the water contained and off the floor.

 6. Walk-In Home Dog Wash Station Ideas

 If you have a senior dog, they may find it painful to jump, climb, or be lifted.
 A walk-in dog shower will accommodate their needs and also make it easy for you to wash them.
 These showers typically have a ledge that is low enough for the dog to walk over, but tall enough to keep the water contained.
 This will prevent the water from flowing out into the rest of the room.

 The low edge could extend the entire length of the .
 This is a good option if your isn’t very wide.
 But if you have an especially long , consider creating a step design with a low walk-through area and taller mini walls framing it.

 7. Home Dog Wash Station Shower Head Ideas